 Tag: Regulatory Update

 There are several federal rules taking effect this month and next.
-Find out what you need to know from the DOL, EEOC, and IRS.
+Find out what you need to know from the DOL, USCIS, and NLRB.

 Visa fees are increasing while the Labor Dept. changes opioid guidance, Maryland enacts a Mini-WARN law, and Connecticut, Georgia, Illinois, New Jersey, and Virginia make other HR-related changes.